webexpress-framework/WebExpress/docs/view-state-service.md

 The target architecture is a small unidirectional loop layered on top of the existing WebExpress primitives.

 The State layer is an observable store that holds the data and the user interface flags of a component.
 It exposes four operations: reading the current state, applying a shallow patch, subscribing to changes and selecting a derived slice.
 A patch notifies subscribers in a single batched step, so that multiple updates in one turn trigger exactly one render.
-Stores are local to a component by default and can be promoted to named shared stores for cross-component coordination.
+State is local to a component by default and is shared through a scope ViewState when several controls coordinate on the same data.

 The View layer is a pure function of state.
 A component implements a render method that receives the current state and produces a lightweight virtual node tree.
 A small keyed reconciler patches that tree into the real DOM, preserves focus and preserves nested control instances through stable keys and a keep flag.
 The View never calls a service and never mutates state directly.